Caution: Mental health services on the chopping block

 who's never met a program he didn't think needed cutting in the name of freeing money for income tax cuts for the wealthy, you can understand my pessimism.

 Also: Underlying this debate is on ongoing struggle on exactly what a constitutional amendment that gave the legislature absolute approval rights over executive agency rules means.
 Is it absolute?
-Can the executive claim it's overriden in certain cases?
+Can the executive branch claim the amendment is overridden in certain cases?
 Is review and approval required on a Medicaid rule change such as this?
 More to come on this topic, too.